 Click to enlarge map

 The most direct way to approach Homicide is to hike up from the Indian Valley trailhead.
 To reach this trailhead, turn north onto Boretide Street at mile 103.1 of the Seward Highway (Alaska Highway 1) and drive to the end of the road.

 From this trailhead, elevation 400 feet, walk a couple of hundred yards up the Indian Valley Trail and turn left across a steel bridge onto the Powerline Pass Trail.
 After a brief mucky section, this trail provides fast walking at a moderate grade to brushline on the east ridge of Homicide Peak, the starting point for the routes below.
 The total approach distance is about 3.5 miles.
 The trail is heavily used by bears; make plenty of noise and bring your favorite deterrent.

 The same point can be approached in 7.5 miles from the Glen Alps trailhead above Anchorage.
 This route follows the Powerline Road over Powerline Pass, several miles of which are fairly easy to mountain bike.
 Glen Alps is much higher than the Indian Valley trailhead, and so despite some extra climbing to traverse Powerline Pass, there is a little less overall elevation gain using the longer Glen Alps approach.

 A third approach, via Rabbit Lake and the col north of North Suicide Peak, is much more difficult than either of the approaches described above.

-CampingCamping is not an especially attractive option on this mountain, except perhaps in the bowl southwest of the peak, which has a little tarn in it and pretty meadows frequented by dall sheep.
-This seldom-visited bowl would be accessed via the traversing game trail mentioned in the "South Gully" route description above.
+, which has a little tarn in it and pretty meadows frequented by dall sheep.
+This seldom-visited bowl would be accessed via the traversing path mentioned in the "South Gully" route description above, but would involve quite lot of steep sidehilling that would be unpleasant with a heavy pack.
 Campfires are prohibited, and very large groups require a permit.